dnkolegov/bigipsecurity/README.md

 4. For the `Minimum Length` and `Required Characters` settings, configure the default values, according to your organization's internal security requirements.
 5. In the `Maximum Login Failures` field, specify a number.
 If the user fails to log in the specified number of times, the user is locked out of the system.
 Therefore, F5 Networks recommends that you specify a value that allows for a reasonable number of login failures before user lockout.
 6. Click `Update`.

+## Vulnerability Search

+[Vulners.com](https://vulners.com) service can be used for search of known vulnerabilities of the BIG-IP systems.
+The base request is `affectedSoftware.name:"BigIP" or affectedSoftware.name:"BIG-IP"`.
+You can find additional information [here](https://vulners.com/#help).

 ## References
 * [F5 Networks Official Site] (https://f5.com/products/big-ip)